 The first story, at Radio Lab, was about a nursing home in Düsseldorf, Germany.
 As patients age, nursing homes risk that they will become disoriented and “escape” the nursing home.
 Often, they are trying to return to homes in which they lived previously, desperate that their children, partners, or even parents are worried and waiting for them.

 When they catch the escapee in time, the patient is often extremely upset and an altercation ensues.
 If they don’t catch them in time, the patient often hops onto public transportation and is eventually discovered by police.
-The first outcome is, of course, traumatizing for everyone involved and the second outcome is very dangerous for the patient.
-Most nursing homes fix this problem by confining patients who’ve began to wander off to a locked ward and resigning themselves to physically or chemically restraining a desperate and emotionally-wrought patient.
+The first outcome is unpleasant for everyone involved and the second outcome is very dangerous for the patient.
+Most nursing homes fix this problem by confining patients who’ve began to wander off to a locked ward.

 (1) The first thing a potential escapee does when they decide to “go home” is find a bus stop.
 So, patients who take off usually get no further than the first bus stop that they see.
 “Where did Mrs. Schmidt go?”
 “Oh, she’s at the bus stop.”
 In practice, it worked tremendously.
 This meant that many disoriented patients no longer needed to be kept in locked wards.